Guide

 But the most important thing to know is that if you currently have a standard residential mortgage and you’re going to rent out your property in any capacity, you must inform your lender.
 If you don’t, you will be in breach of your mortgage conditions and ultimately committing mortgage fraud.
 That could result in the lender demanding immediate repayment of the outstanding mortgage balance and may result in bad credit and more expensive borrowing in the future.

 If you are just letting a small part of your home on an infrequent basis or when you’re on holiday yourself, a lender might allow you to keep your standard mortgage and simply increase the mortgage interest rate.
-They may also charge you a fee for arranging this consent to let.
+They may also charge you a fee for arranging thisconsent to let’.

 But if you intend to make money consistently throughout the year by letting the whole property or even an annexe, you will almost certainly have to apply for a buy to let mortgage that is specifically designed for short-term letting.